 - (a) In any zoning district, accessory uses incidental to a permitted use are permitted when located on the same lot. - (b) No accessory building may be built on any lot on which there is no principal building. - (c) In any zoning district, an accessory building may be erected detached from the permitted principal building or as an integral part of the permitted principal building.
 When erected as an integral part of the permitted principal building, it shall comply in all height, setback, and other requirements of this Ordinance applicable to the permitted principal building. - (d) Architecture/Siding.
-The architectural character of all accessory buildings shall be compatible with that of the principal building. - All accessory buildings in all zones except the AG District, shall be sided with residential siding compatible with the principal building and adjacent principal buildings and shall be roofed with asphalt-type shingles or wood shingles or other material similar to and compatible with that of the principal building.
-In the RP District, all accessory building shall be sided with material compatible in color with the principal building and adjacent principal buildings and shall be roofed with asphalt-type shingles or wood shingles or other material similar to and compatible with that of the principal building. - (e) Distance Between Accessory Buildings.
+The architectural character of all accessory buildings shall be compatible with that of the principal building.
+All accessory buildings in all zones except the AG District, shall be sided with residential siding compatible with the principal building and adjacent principal buildings and shall be roofed with asphalt-type shingles or wood shingles or other material similar to and compatible with that of the principal building.
+Metal, aluminum, copper or similar exterior product shall comply with the provisions of Section 3.10(k) of this Ordinance.
+In the RP District, all accessory building shall be sided with material compatible in color with the principal building and adjacent principal buildings and shall be roofed with asphalt-type shingles or other material similar to and compatible or wood shingles or other material similar to and shall be roofed with the principal building and adjacent principal buildings and shall be roofed with asphalt-type shingles or wood shingles or other material similar to and compatible or wood shingles or other material similar to exterior product shall building.
+Metal, aluminum, copper or similar to and compatible with that of the principal building.
+Metal, aluminum, copper or similar exterior product shall comply with the provisions of Section 3.10(k) of this Ordinance. - (e) Distance Between Accessory Buildings.
 The distance between a detached accessory building and any principal building shall not be less than ten (10) feet.
-Accessory buildings shall be considered as attached to a principal building when the distance between two (2) buildings is solidly covered by a breezeway, portico, covered colonnade or similar architectural device. - (f) Minimum Setbacks. - 1.
-Accessory buildings may be located in the rear yard or side yard.
+Accessory buildings shall be considered as attached to a principal building when the distance between two (2) buildings is solidly covered by a breezeway, portico, covered colonnade or similar architectural device.

+(f) Minimum Setbacks.

+1. Accessory buildings may be located in the rear yard or side yard.